Habitat Homeowner Application & FAQs

 Once you have completed all program requirements and construction on your home is finished, you will attend a closing where Habitat for Humanity signs a mortgage over to you.
 This will be a 25-30 year affordable mortgage.
 Mortgage payments consist of your principal payment, homeowner’s insurance, and property taxes; it does not include your utilities.

-+ Do I have to live in Knox County to appyly?
++ Do I have to live in Knox County to apply?

 + Will you do a background check?